 On one hand, he’s a little shaky and could drop down further for fuller chest development.
 For this objective, the reps are very effective.

 I’d love your feedback on how this works for you and any suggestions you might have.

 This is a nice relaxing pose for gently releasing middle traps.
 So, hold it for 90 seconds to 3 minutes on each side.
 Holding it longer creates a “positional release” of the shoulder that is back.
 At the same time, the front shoulder gets some gentle lengthening.

 If you check Google for images of the upward-facing dog, you’ll see that it is a very popular pose.
-So, look at the position of the collar bone.
+So, look at the position of the collarbone.
 Check to see if it gets level as the head rises and the abdomen lengthens.
-For effective release of the middle traps, that’s what you want.
+For the effective release of the middle traps, that’s what you want.
 This gal does a great job.

 and produce great content.